Stevenchi36/LED-Morse-Code-for-Raspberry-Pi/README.md

 <h1 align="center">LED Morse Code for Raspberry Pi</h1>

 <h2>About this project</h2>
 This project turns text that you input into morse code by flashing an LED light.
 Below is a tutorial to show you how to set everything up!
-The morseCodeGen.py file is also commented pretty well, so it should be decently easy to understand!
+The morseCodeGen.py file is also commented pretty well, so it should be decently easy to understand for beginners!

 <h2>Materials Needed</h2>
 <ol>